d-t-w/netty-buffers/README.md

 # netty-buffers

-If my time with Netty has been a love story, ByteBuf pooling is the weird, awkward period of confusion that hopefully passes.
+Derek and Netty has been a love story, ByteBuf pooling is awkward period of confusion that hopefully passes.

 Usage: